aSetback/GoodBot/README.md

 +raid RaidName Mar-21 (title?) (faction?)
   Create a new raid channel under the raid category called mar-21-RaidName

++resistlist
+  Sends a DM to the player with the resistances of all signed up players

 +rules add RulesName Rules go here
   Add a rule to be displayed later with a name of "RulesName"